 A personal injury attorney from Ehline Law Firm can help you get the maximum compensation to allow you to cover past and future damages.
 Below are some of the complications that are commonly associated with heel injuries.

-Wound dehiscence (a rupturing of the incision area following surgery) and the angle of the cut are the most common complications.
+The most common complications are wound dehiscence (a rupture of the incision area following surgery) and the cut angle.
 Muscle flap closure or skin grafting may be required to repair the dehiscence.

-Calcaneal osteomyelitis (an infection of the calcaneus bone) is another complication that is typically associated with heel fractures.
+Calcaneal osteomyelitis (an infection of the calcaneus bone) is another complication typically associated with heel fractures.
 This deep infection is incredibly difficult to treat, and in extreme cases, amputation is required.

 It is also possible to develop posttraumatic arthritis.
 This form of arthritis occurs when there is an injury to the ankle joint, and it can be treated surgically or with shots administered into the joint.